A Full-Service Law Firm for Nebraska Locals & Businesses Serving Western Nebraska Since 1977

 Is a Lawyer Required for Divorce?

 There is no current law that specifies the need to hire a lawyer when filing for divorce.
-Although many couples have successfully filed solo, most legal experts would agree that consulting with an attorney is in your best interest.
+Although many couples have successfully filed solo, most lawyers would agree that consulting with an attorney is in your best interest.

-They can interpret the law and communicate these to you an easy way
+• They can interpret the law and communicate this to you in an easy way.

 Is Nebraska a Community Property State?

 No, Nebraska is not considered a community property state.
-It is an equitable distribution state which allows the court to divide the property between spouses based on what is "fair and equitable".
-This does not mean that the property will be split 50/50, rather a judge will determine the value of all assets and disperse it in a way that keeps both parties financially, physically, and emotionally healthy.
+It is an equitable distribution state which allows the court to divide the property between spouses based on what is "fair and equitable."
+This does not mean that the property will be split 50/50.
+Rather, a judge will determine the value of all assets and distribute it in a way that keeps both parties financially, physically, and emotionally healthy.

 Some factors that may be involved in determining asset distribution include:

-- The financial implications of dividing stocks, real estate, businesses
+• The financial implications of dividing stocks, real estate, and businesses

 One of the main considerations when a judge is deciding whether or not to award alimony is the ability of each spouse to maintain the same standard of living they had throughout their marriage.